cardozo94/ProyectoRelacionesHibernate/README.md

 # Proyecto Relaciones Hibernate

 This is a project that I create following the tutorial on youtube [Curso Spring][def].
-In this project I see how implent tables relations with hibernate.
+In this project I see how implement tables relations with hibernate and do CRUD operations.

 One To One Relation (one way and bidirectional)